-Every ecommerce merchant must address, at least in some capacity, the issues of fulfillment.
-One merchant who does this in a big way is Amazon.com.
-Amazon now offers its fulfillment and warehousing expertise to any ecommerce merchant via its “Fulfillment by Amazon” service.
-To explain this service, and how it could help smaller ecommerce merchants, Practical eCommerce recently spoke with Tom Taylor, vice president of Fulfillment by Amazon.
+Every ecommerce merchant must address, at least in some capacity, fulfillment.
+One company that does this in a big way is Amazon.
+It now offers fulfillment and warehousing expertise to any ecommerce merchant via its “Fulfillment by Amazon” service.
+To explain this service and how it could help smaller ecommerce merchants, I recently spoke with Tom Taylor, vice president of Fulfillment by Amazon.

-PeC: Can any merchant outsource his fulfillment and/or warehousing to Amazon’s fulfillment services?
+PeC: Can any merchant outsource fulfillment and warehousing to Amazon?

 PeC: Does a merchant have to use Amazon’s other services to use your fulfillment services?

 PeC: Walk us through the operational issues.
-A merchant has a shopping cart.
-How does order information go from the merchant (when a customer places an order) to your fulfillment services?
+How does order information go from the merchant to your fulfillment services?

-PeC: Many merchants have third party order management software and/or accounting packages.
-Do you automatically sync with some of those?
+PeC: Many merchants have third-party order management software and accounting packages.
+Do you sync with some of those?

-PeC: You have a number of warehouses around the country and around the world.
-How do you determine which warehouse a merchant’s products will reside?
+PeC: You have warehouses around the U.S. and the world.
+How do you determine which warehouse a merchant’s products will reside in?

 PeC: How does your pricing system work?